Is Rising Housing Inventory in Dallas Good for First-Time Buyers in 2026?

 Does rising inventory mean Dallas home prices will drop?

-Are sellers offering more concessions right now?
+Are sellers offering more concessions?

-Should I wait for even more inventory?
+Should I wait for more inventory?

 The Bottom Line